Conditional Flow Matching for Bayesian Posterior Inference: METHODOLOGY

 \item \textbf{Consistency of Learned Posterior.} In Section~\ref{sec:theory}, we provide theoretical guarantee on the asymptotic consistency of distributions recovered by flow matching if the velocity is learned by multilayer perceptron with ReLU activation functions, the first of its kind to the best of our knowledge.
 We establish that the recovered posterior distribution converges to the true posterior in 2-Wasserstein distance.
 As a corollary, the corresponding Bayesian credible sets are also consistent in Hausdorff distance. \end{enumerate}

-\section{Methodology}
+\section{METHODOLOGY}

-We develop a method based on the theory on block-triangular maps \eqref{eq:triangular.map}, with a dynamic extension.
-Although the M-GAN method in \cite{baptista2024conditional} is based on a similar framework, the learning procedure of our proposed method has major differences.
-First, M-GAN is focused on learning the map on the parameter space $\Theta$, while our proposed method provides a dynamic velocity field on the joint space $\mathcal Y \times \Theta$.
-Second, M-GAN learns the static map, while our proposed method learns a dynamic map on any time $t\in[0,1]$.
-In fact, our proposed method comes with several byproducts, including the access to the data map $F$ and the inverse maps $F^{-1}$ and $[G(y^*,\cdot)]^{-1}$.
+We develop a method based on the theory on block-triangular maps \eqref{eq:triangular.map}, but substantially different from M-GAN \citep{baptista2024conditional}.
+First, we extend the block-triangular map to a dynamic domain.
+Instead of learning a one-off transport map, our proposed method learns a dynamic map over time $t\in[0,1]$.
+We then have a freedom on choosing the intermediate states (i.e., interpolation path).
+Second, unlike several existing posterior sampling methods that learns the posterior transport map directly, our proposed method is based on learning a transport map on the \emph{joint space} $\mathcal Y \times \Theta$.
+This decoupling of marginal transport from conditional transport brings extra flexibility by alleviating representational burden on the neural network for learning the velocity field.
+A more detailed discussion in this regard is deferred to Appendix \ref{sec:comparison.to.concurrent}.
+Our proposed method also comes with several byproducts, including the access to the data map $F$ and the inverse maps $F^{-1}$ and $[G(y^*,\cdot)]^{-1}$.

 To recover the posterior distribution, it is only required that the final trained map $T$ is block-triangular as in \eqref{eq:triangular.map}.
 By Theorem 3.4 in \cite{baptista2024conditional}, the map $G(y^*,\cdot)$ transports the noise $\theta_0$ to the posterior distribution $\theta_1 \sim \pi(\cdot \mid y^*)$.
 We aim to learn the joint map $T$ via flow matching, which is characterized by a dynamic velocity field for $t\in[0,1]$ (the ending time is set to $1$ hereafter, without loss of generality).
 The joint transport map from the source $(y_0,\theta_0)$ to the target $(y_1,\theta_1)$ is recovered by accumulating the velocity over time.